tytydraco/yessleep/out/good_night_sweetie.md

 When my mom {who is not religious, but spiritual} heard this she immediately called a mediator.
 The mediator was skeptical at first because she knew that children are good liars, but she did test in our house.

 The mediator looked shocked, she said that there was people in our walls, dead.
 She said that they were tortured by the wife of the man at a dinner party, and that the house was burned down with all the people in it.

+The last time I saw the girl she was with a woman, that woman had burns on her body and she said in a sweet voice,"Goodnight, Sweetie."